BarneyBuffet/docker-bitcoin-core/docs/index.md

 ## Bitcoin core configuration

-This image persists the Bitcoin core configuration is set in `/bitcoin/bitcoin.conf`.
-The `/bitcoin` folder can be mounted and the file changed with a text editor, after which the changes are persisted with the next reset.
-Otherwise you can set you configuration options using docker environmental variables on the first run of the container or if `/bitcoin/bitcoin.conf` is deleted or `CONFIG_OVERWRITE=true`.
+This image persists the Bitcoin core configuration the `/bitcoin/bitcoin.conf` file.
+The `/bitcoin` folder can be mounted `-v /local/path/to/bitcoin:/bitcoin` and the file changed with a text editor, after which the changes are persisted with the next reset of the container.
+Otherwise you can set you configuration options using docker environmental variables on the __first run__ of the container or if `/bitcoin/bitcoin.conf` is deleted or the env variable `CONFIG_OVERWRITE=true` set.

-A full list of environmental variables to template the configuration can be found in[environmental documentation page](https://barneybuffet.github.io/docker-bitcoin-core/environmental/)
+For a full list of environmental variables used to template the configuration can be found in[environmental documentation page](https://barneybuffet.github.io/docker-bitcoin-core/environmental/)

 ## Checking it is working